 AN AFRICAN EXPERIENCE NOT TO BE MISSED

-Imagine staying 3 nights at a Game Lodge in the Greater Kruger National Park with the northern Drakensberg Mountain as a backdrop.
-Including all meals
+Imagine staying three nights at a game lodge in the Greater Kruger National Park with the northern Drakensberg Mountain as a backdrop.

 Numbers are limited to 20.
 Travel March 2018.

 FRIENDSHIP EXCHANGE TO OREGON 2018

 We are planning a Friendship Exchange Trip to the Northern Half of Oregon and the Southwest of Washington State in the USA in June 2018

 This area covers Portland and is noted for its stunning natural beauty.
 Area covers rugged forested cliffs along the coast, magnificent waterfalls and deep gorges.

 This is a home hosting Friendship Exchange.

 We are planning to visit in June 2018 (just before the International Convention in Toronto).